This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 868213

 Drug Delivery

-There are promising indications for the improvement of existing drugs by direct delivery to the epicardial space.
-This unique and specific area provides effective cardio active drug therapy without many of the side effects of conventional drug delivery methods.
+There are promising indications for both improving existing drug therapies and enabling new treatments through direct delivery to the heart surface.
+This unique and targeted approach provides effective cardio-active therapy while helping to minimize many of the side effects associated with conventional drug delivery methods.

 1. "Delivery of drugs, growth factors, genes and stem cells via intrapericardial, epicardial and intramyocardial routes for sustained local targeted therapy of myocardial disease Mikhail Maslov, Stephan Foianini & Mark Lovich"